appnetcomm-language/ancl-spec/ancl-spec.md

       - ComponentSpec
       ...

-The ModelSpec is a key/value hash of Components with the key being the ComponentName and the value being the inside of the ComponentSpec.
+The ModelSpec has a name and a list of ComponentSpecs.

 _Future Work: Specify version number in the Model._